 A Futures Contract is an agreement to buy or sell a commodity, currency or other instrument at a predetermined price at a specified time in the future.

 What maturity does BitMEX offer on its contracts?

 BitMEX offers Perpetual Contracts and many different fixed-date expiries.

 The Mark Price is the price at which the contract is marked for Unrealised PNL and Liquidation purposes.

 How is the Settlement Price calculated?

-The Settlement Price is the price at which a Futures contract settles.
-To avoid price manipulation, BitMEX employs an averaging over a period of time prior to settlement and this time frame may vary from instrument to instrument.
-Please reference each contracts’ specification that you wish to trade.
+The Settlement Price is the price at which a Futures Contract settles.
+To avoid price manipulation, BitMEX employs an averaging over a period of time prior to settlement.
+This time frame may vary from instrument to instrument.

 How do I Buy or Sell a perpetual or future contract?